The pros and cons of counting rhythms

 • Once you can perform the rhythm easily, discard the conscious counting and perform the rhythm from muscle memory.

-The function of counting rhythms is not to perform this process while playing music, because that would put a lot of workload onto the conscious mind.
+Remember that the function of counting rhythms is not to perform this process while playing music, because that would put a lot of workload onto the conscious mind.
 It is slow and would quickly get in the way as you play more complex music.

 The process of counting itself is a means to an end that one should be seeking to discard.